ONLYOFFICE/document-server-integration/web/documentserver-example/java-spring/README.md

 Download the [Java-Spring example](https://api.onlyoffice.com/editors/demopreview) from our site.

-To connect the editors to your website, specify the path to the editors installation, server port and the path to the storage folder in the *\src\main\resources\application.properties* file:
+To connect the editors to your website, specify the path to the editors installation, server port and the path to the storage folder in the *src/main/resources/application.properties* file:

 ```
  files.storage=